- You’ve probably never had the chance to try monkey meat, but if you’ve ever wanted to know what it tastes like, you’ve come to the right place

-But, for the sake of journalism (and my own sense of curiosity) I dug a little deeper and drudged up some responses from around the Internet on just what monkey meat purportedly tastes like.
-Here are a few responses from around the web:
+However, for the sake of journalism (and my own sense of curiosity), I dug a little deeper and drudged up some responses from around the Internet on just what monkey meat purportedly tastes like.

 Depends on the type of monkey but its somewhere between pork and deer.